oxheadalpha/tezos-k8s/HOWTO.md

 mkchain generate-constants:

 ```
-mkchain generate-constants --number-of-nodes 3 <...> $CHAIN_NAME
+mkchain generate-constants --additional-nodes 2 <...> $CHAIN_NAME
 ```

 The nodes will establish peer-to-peer connections in a full mesh topology.

-If you previously spun up the chain with just one node, you may scale up your setup to an arbitrary number of nodes by overriding the --number-of-nodes parameter in the `create` command:
+If you previously spun up the chain with just one node, you may scale up your setup to an arbitrary number of nodes by overriding the --additional-nodes parameter in the `create` command:

 ```
 # create
 mkchain create $CHAIN_NAME | kubectl apply -f -
 # scale up
-mkchain create --number-of-nodes 3 $CHAIN_NAME | kubectl apply -f -
+mkchain create --additional-nodes 2 $CHAIN_NAME | kubectl apply -f -
 ```

 ## Add external nodes to the cluster